kodadot/nft-gallery/SECURITY.md

 ## Reporting a Vulnerability

-Security vulnerabilities in KodaDot software should be reported by email to matej@metaprime.network or [Discord channel Anteriors](https://discord.gg/KkctBVQ8kP)
+Security vulnerabilities in KodaDot software should be reported by email to matej@metaprime.network or [Create bug issue](https://github.com/kodadot/nft-gallery/issues/new?assignees=&labels=bug&template=bug.yml&title=Be+descriptive+and+short) and strip out critical details and post to our Discord.

 Your report should include the following: